 What does PRP treat?

-PRP is a non-surgical treatment that can be used to aid the body's natural healing process for any musculoskeletal problem.
+PRP treatments are non-surgical and can be used to aid the body's natural healing process for any musculoskeletal problem.
 Shoulders, back, knees, elbows, and hands are all examples of commonly treated areas.

 Avoiding Surgery with PRP

-PRP has shown promising results for aiding the body’s natural healing process while helping many people avoid surgeries that could severely interrupt their lives.
-The process releases growth factors which signal stem cells to regenerate the targeted area.
-Platelet Rich Plasma has been shown to be highly effective on soft-tissue injuries such as torn rotator cuff, tennis elbow, plantar fasciitis, achilles tendinitis, and hamstring tears.
-The experts at EnteBella Medical provide an in depth examination of the injury and clarify the safest and smartest approach for you.
+PRP treatments have shown promising results for aiding the body’s natural healing process while helping many people avoid surgeries that could severely interrupt their lives.
+The process releases growth factors that signal stem cells to regenerate the treatment area.
+Platelet Rich Plasma has been shown to be highly effective on soft-tissue injuries such as torn rotator cuff, tennis elbow, plantar fasciitis, Achilles tendinitis, and hamstring tears.
+The experts here at EnteBella Medical provide an in-depth examination of the injury and clarify the safest and smartest treatment plan for you.

-How does PRP therapy work for hair restoration?
+How does PRP therapy work for hair loss and restoration?

-PRP for hair restoration starts by drawing the patient’s own blood and processing it into a serum of concentrated growth factors.
+PRP hair restoration starts by drawing the patient’s own blood and processing it into a serum of concentrated growth inhibitors.
 The serum is then injected into the patient’s scalp, stimulating natural hair growth.

-Studies show that PRP may be a safe and effective treatment option for both male and female pattern hair loss.
-PRP involves no downtime, allowing patients to resume normal activities directly after their treatment.
+Studies show that PRP injections may be a safe and effective treatment option for both male and female pattern hair loss.
+PRP hair restoration involves no downtime, allowing patients to resume normal activities directly after their treatment.

 - Low risk of side effects due to using own body’s cells